-Even though most building codes require that residential roofs support the most significant snowfalls in your area, there is still a risk of roof damage, especially in Vermont.
+Even though most building codes require that residential roofs support the most significant snowfalls in your area, there is still a risk of roof damage.
 The main reasons to clear the snow from roofs are to prevent ice dams (which can lead to property damage caused by leaks) and cave-ins.
-Check out these tips on how to remove snow from a roof.
+Check out these tips that can help you can do if you decide to remove snow from a roof.

 Follow These Guidelines To Safely and Effectively Remove Snow From a roof